Get the best deal when viewing a house: 41 things to check

 - Check if your furniture fits, take a tape measure with you to make sure your things will fit into the rooms.

-- Picture yourself living in the property and will their be any issues with the layout or location of the property that you may find difficult to live with.
+- Picture yourself living in the property and will there be any issues with the layout or location of the property that you may find difficult to live with.

 - Take photographs of the inside of property as you can quickly forget the details if you are viewing several properties.